dialoguemd/covid-19/src/regions/ca/info/ca-ns/reporting.md

 The Province of Nova Scotia, under the authority of the Health Protection Act, is requiring anyone who has travelled outside Nova Scotia to self-isolate for 14 days from the day they get back to the province, even if they do not have symptoms.

-If you’ve travelled recently and you develop a fever and/or new cough, you should call 811 for assessment.

 [Source: Government of Nova Scotia](https://novascotia.ca/coronavirus/)